Charingchen/CarND-Find-Lane-Lines/writeup.md

 #### Improved Draw Lines Comparing Previous Results
 `cum_ave_lines` calls for two more function called `process_lines_ave` and `sort_lines_compare_ave`.

-`cum_ave_lines` call `sort_lines_compare_ave` first, where the output of `hough_lines` is first discarded any lines that have a smaller slope of 0.5, and then sort lines base on their positivity into left and right lane lines.
+`cum_ave_lines` call `sort_lines_compare_ave` first, where the output of `hough_lines` is first fitered out any lines that have a smaller slope of 0.5, and then sort lines base on their positivity into left and right lane lines.

 Right after, I compare the current slope of the line to the previous left or right lane slope to see if this slope is within the tolerance of the last slope.
 If not, it is not counted toward the next averaging calculation.
 After this sort, I check for an empty result.
-If the previous step throughout all lines, I assign the previous slope to the current one to eliminate the error.
+If the previous step discarded all lines, I assign the previous slope to the current one to handle the empty array fitLine error.

-And then `sort_lines_compare_ave` returns the slope and one point for both extrapolate lines.
+And then `sort_lines_compare_ave` returns the slope and one point for each extrapolate lines.
 Now back in `cum_ave_lines`, I check the output result of `sort_lines_compare_ave`.
-If returns a 0 value slope, draw previous lines.
+If it returns a 0 value slope, draw previous lines instead.
 If not, call `process_lines_ave` to average current extrapolate results with the previous result.
-In `process_lines_ave`, only the previous 50 slopes and bottom X coordinate are averaged by using np.mean and then average again with the current extrapolate result.
+In `process_lines_ave`, only the previous 20 slopes and bottom X coordinate are averaged by using np.mean and then average again with the current extrapolate result.
 This is the final result slope and x bottom coordinate.
 And then draw the final lines to the image.

 `process_lines_ave` is called twice for both lanes in the `cum_ave_lines`